 - /Boilerplate/.
 This holds some code-type notes with sections of code to be included in export templates.
 This makes the individual templates easier to maintain as boilerplate can be updated once for several different templates.
 The 'Code' prototype is often used for this type of note as usually it is important that the code's text is not modified by the export process, e.g. inserting HTML paragraph tags, etc. Tinderbox's built-in Code prototype is offered for just such a reason to save the user setting lots of attributes to non-default settings in 'code' notes.

 - /Templates.
 All the export templates needed are stored here: HTML, RSS, etc. Tip, set the container's $OnAdd to

 $Prototype="_template", as that sets a prototype for which $IsTemplate is already correctly set.

 - an HTML site map.
 An HTML nested listing of the entire content outline.
-Clearly, placing this inside the content section wouldn't be a good fit, and opens issues of unintended recursion, so it lives outside the content.
+Clearly, placing this inside the content section would not be a good fit, and opens issues of unintended recursion, so it lives outside the content.

 - Version checkers.
 These export small code pages used to allow users who prefer to consume aTbRef in TBX form to check their local document is up to date.
 See more here and here.

 - Zippers.
 These use command line code to create separate Zip files of the TBX and the /images/ folder (all images have always lived outside the TBX).
 The latter is needed if running out an HTML site locally and without web access.
 See more here and here.